 Second, Originate lives and breathes technology-based innovation.
-It is at the core of business and culture.
-We engineer success, even our internal processes and their documentation!
-Many of our non-technical employees are proud that they are also coding on GitHub, just in plain English using Markdown.
+It is our main product.
+Technology is at the core of our business and culture.
+We engineer our success, even our internal processes and their documentation!
+Many of our non-technical employees are proud that they are also coding on GitHub, in plain English using Markdown.

 Openness and long-term availability

 All our intranet content is stored in an open, standardized format (Markdown) on an open platform (Git).
 There are many third-party tools available.
 There is no vendor lock-in.
 This ensures long-term availability.
 It is easy to get all information out of GitHub when the need arises.
 Many third-party Intranet-as-a-service solutions will not be around in a few years.
 Platforms that store and visualize Markdown using Git will be around for decades.

 Last but not least, Git and Markdown focus on being simple rather than easy.
 This is an important distinction.
 Many tools try to be easy to use by automating the typical use case as much as possible with all sorts of magic (technology that we don't understand) so that the human has to do very little.
 There are, however, always edge cases where we need to go "against the grain" and do things differently than how the magic inside the tool works.
 In those cases, it is often not obvious or even possible to make the complicated mechanisms inside the tool do what we want.
 These edge cases make heavily opinionated and automated solutions that try to be too easy actually harder to use in real life.
 Good magic that makes things easy and doesn't get in the way is very hard to get right.

 It is therefore often better to use simple systems.
 A tool is simple when it is always clear and intuitive how things work under the hood and how to make the tool do what we want.
 The price of simplicity is that doing stuff can take a few more steps to accomplish.
 But at least everything works all the time and there are no surprises at the eleventh hour.